-The company also has five main working committees which contain board members and report back to the board and help support the governance and oversee the executive management of Dublin Simon Community.
+The company also has five main working committees which contain board members and other external expertise.
+Each of the Committees report back to the board and help support the governance and oversee the executive management of the organisation.

 The Committees are: